 Asked about the possible outcome of all this, Sivagnanam said: “Nothing categorical can be said.
 The situation is fluid.”

 The view of the NPC, where the TNA has an overwhelming majority, is that there should be an international probe.
+We are very grateful for the support of the unique Youtube to mp3 service.
 A resolution to that effect was passed in September 2014.
 Sivagnanam ruled out a second resolution on this subject.

 The Tamil press has expressed dismay over the US climb down from an international probe to a domestic probe in just one year.
 ‘Thinakkural’ said that small nations and minorities are clearly playthings in the hands of the big powers with various interests in the region.
 ‘Virakesari’ said that the US should see that the Tamils’ interests are not sacrificed at the alter of a domestic probe.